timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2021-11-28
+# Objectives for Today 2021-11-29

-- Fixed an issue with TurtleBot not announcing notification...
-- Likely going to jump into business review of November / planning December.
+- Updating the Key Performance Indicators of the adventure.
+- Updating the weekly topic in Discord and Reddit.
+- Creating two thumbnails for the final YouTube videos.
+- Trying to add more overlays/action to the Fulltime GameDev video.
-- Might be writing an article on Building a Game in WebASM
+- Writing an article on Building a Game in WebASM or something else.
-- Might be adding a WebSocket connection to TurtleBot -> OBS for remote controlling.
+- Digging into plan to convert active Mailchimp list into Moosend.
 - Might start playing with physics in Rally of Rockets.

 **Coming Soon**